yongjiaw/semantic-program/README.md

 Refine  - how memory is partitioned into explicit scopes and categories
 ```

 SAFER is not merely a query model.
 It is an algebra of **semantic state evolution**.
-Relational algebra and SQL are excellent for querying already-formed relations, but they do not provide a first-class semantic model of keyed update.
-SQL has `INSERT`, `UPDATE`, and `MERGE`, but identity resolution, provenance, source status, aggregation impact, category scope, and downstream semantic consequences remain outside the language.
+In data systems, relational algebra and SQL are excellent for querying already-formed relations.
+SQL also has `INSERT`, `UPDATE`, and `MERGE`, but the application-level semantics of identity resolution, provenance, source status, aggregation impact, category scope, and downstream semantic consequences are usually defined outside the query language.

 ## Anchor as Keyed Semantic Update